trunk-io/docs/check/configuration/supported/ansible-lint.md

 ---
-description: Ansible-Lint
+description: Checks playbooks for practices and behavior that could potentially be improved and can fix some of the most common ones for you
 ---

-# Ansible-lint

-Ansible-lint is a linter for Ansible.
+**Ansible-lint** is a linter for Ansible.

 You can enable the Ansible-lint plugin with